firezone/firezone/docs/docs/deploy/server.md

    default['firezone']['fqdn'] = 'firezone.example.com'

    # Specify the path to your SSL cert and private key.
-   # If set to nil, a self-signed cert will be generated for you.
+   # If set to nil (default), a self-signed cert will be generated for you.
    default['firezone']['ssl']['certificate'] = '/path/to/cert.pem'
    default['firezone']['ssl']['certificate_key'] = '/path/to/key.pem'
    ```

+   See the complete [configuration file reference for more details](
+   {%link docs/reference/configuration-file.md%}).

 1. Reconfigure the application to pick up the new changes:
    `sudo firezone-ctl reconfigure`.